 The programme foresees three stages, which will be divided into the following missions:

 Artemis I – The first mission will test the Space Launch System with a crewless test flight of Orion around the Moon and back.
-Three launch windows are already planned for this mission, with the first scheduled on the 29th of August and others on the 2nd and 5th of September.
+For this mission the next launch windows are planned for November 14th, 16th or the 19th.
 Just like the Apollo mission, the rocket that will propel the spacecraft into orbit will leave from launch block 39B at the Kennedy Space Center in Cape Canaveral.
 Orion will spend up to six weeks in space, where it will orbit the Moon and return to Earth, splashing down off the San Diego coast.

 Artemis II – The spacecraft will make its first crewed test flight around the Moon.
 This second mission will serve to demonstrate that the Orion systems are ready to support the astronauts on long-term missions and will also allow the crew to practise essential operations to ensure the success of the next mission.